nejukmaster/ProjectA/ProjectA/Assets/Terrain/Water/readme.md

 ### Water Fog

 Water has different colors depending on the depth.
 WaterFog was created to implement this.
-It is composed by comparing depth and Scene Depth in the rest of the part other than Foam with the application of Foam.
+It is made by comparing depth and Scene Depth, and it is applied to the rest of the part that Foam hasn't been applied.

  _Water Fog with Foam_
  ![Alt text](/ExplainImgs/WaterFogWithFoam.png)